How Does The Endocannabinoid System Work with Cannabis?

 Want to better understand the difference between cannabinoids and terpenes?
 Check out the Queen City guide on cannabinoids vs. terpenes to learn more.

-Does CBD balance the endocannabinoid system?
+Can CBD help balance the endocannabinoid system?

 CBD is a unique case in that it doesn’t bind to cannabinoid receptors like THC and other cannabinoids do.
 Instead, it influences the ECS indirectly.
 Researchers believe that CBD prevents endocannabinoids from degrading, keeping them around for longer.
 Some have even suggested there is another, yet undiscovered cannabinoid receptor that CBD influences.